kgrid-objects/cpic-collection/docs/readme.md

 #### Drug Recommendation

-Currently, the following drug recommendations are available as knowledge objects and included in the cpic-kit.
+Currently, the following drug recommendations are available as knowledge objects and included in the CPIC-kit.

 1. [Abacavir (based on HLA-B allele information)](https://library.kgrid.org/#/object/99999%2Ffk45m7fn9t%2Fv0.0.1)